Apogee-DK/COMP352_4/README.md

 finalize it in the morning.

 TO-DO:
-- Test cases
+- Test cases (5 more test cases? --> test remove for each option)
 - File output
 - PDF with the documentation

-- R marker scheme (it works, but there are some strings that are missing, i'll try to fix it)
+MADE THE R marker scheme WORK WOOOOOOOOOOOOOHOOOOOOOOOOOOOO STRING IS FOUND AND REPLACED (i think)... i didn't have time to test it out because it's 3 am!